paulscherrerinstitute/PsiIpPackage/CommandRef.md

     <tr>
       <td> part </td>
       <td> Yes </td>
       <td> Xilinx part number to use for the test-synthesis.
-By default the Artix-7 *xc7a200tsbg484-1* is used. </td>
+By default Vivado chooses an available part. </td>
     </tr>
 </table>